ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/01Scout/index.md

 <div>

 The rank requirements shown here are taken from the **2020 Scouts BSA Requirements** book and are official as of January 1, 2020.
-The requirements for Scout, Tenderfoot, Second Class, and First Class ranks may be worked on simultaneously;, however, these ranks must be earned in sequence.
+The requirements for Scout, Tenderfoot, Second Class, and First Class ranks may be worked on simultaneously, however, these ranks must be earned in sequence.

+All requirements for the Scout rank must be completed as a member of a troop or as a Lone Scout.
+If you have already completed these requirements as part of the Webelos Scouting Adventure, simply demonstrate your knowledge or skills to your Scoutmaster or other designated leader after joining the troop.

 </div></div>

 ## Scout Rank Requirements

-All requirements for the Scout rank must be completed as a member of a troop or as a Lone Scout.
-If you have already completed these requirements as part of the Webelos Scouting Adventure, simply demonstrate your knowledge or skills to your Scoutmaster or other designated leader after joining the troop.

 {{#requirements}}
 1. Do the following: